Computing Machinery and Intelligence

-"Computing Machinery and Intelligence" is a seminal paper written by Alan Turing on the topic of artificial intelligence.
+"Computing Machinery and Intelligence" is a paper written by Alan Turing on the topic of artificial intelligence.
 The paper, published in 1950 in Mind, was the first to introduce his concept of what is now known as the Turing test to the general public.

 Turing's paper considers the question "Can machines think?"
 Turing says that since the words "think" and "machine" cannot clearly be defined, we should "replace the question by another, which is closely related to it and is expressed in relatively unambiguous words."
-To do this, he must first find a simple and unambiguous idea to replace the word "think", second he must explain exactly which "machines" he is considering, and finally, armed with these tools, he formulates a new question, related to the first, that he believes he can answer in the affirmative.
+To achieve this objective, Turing proposes a three-step approach.
+First, he identifies a simple and unambiguous concept to substitute for the term "think."
+Second, he delineates the specific "machines" under consideration.
+Third, armed with these tools, he poses a new question related to the first, which he believes he can answer in the affirmative.